 2024 - Best LPN Programs in South Carolina

 South Carolina strives to offer the highest quality healthcare while focusing on educational development and continued personal growth of healthcare staff.
-As a member of the Nurse Licensure Compact (NLC), South Carolina doesn't require additional licensure for other NLC nurses practicing in the state.
-However, nurses working in states outside of the NLC area wanting a state license, can apply for endorsement.
-Licensed practical nurse (LPN) jobs are on the rise and slated to increase by 12% by 2024 per the Bureau of Labor and Statistics.
+With practical nursing programs available in the state, students can be on their way to a nursing career in as little as one year.
+Licensed practical nurse (LPN) jobs are on the rise and slated to increase by 12% by 2026, per the Bureau of Labor and Statistics.
 LPNs in South Carolina earn approximately $24.55 per hour, which equates to an average annual salary of $51,060.
 This is roughly $4,800 per year less than the national average.